iamparikshit/100-days-kotlin/src/main/kotlin/strings/isAlpha/ReadMe.md

 Output Format

-Return 1 if all the characters of the character array are alphanumeric (a-z, A-Z and 0-9), else return 0.
+Return 1 if all the characters of the character array are alphabetical (a-z and A-Z), else return 0.